Jaejun02/ToxicAPI/README.md

 # 🚀 Toxic Comment Classification API

-This project provides a **FastAPI**-based web service for classifying toxic comments using a **BERT-based model**.
+This project provides a **FastAPI**-based web service for classifying toxic comments using a **unitary's Toxic BERT model**.
 The API allows users to analyze text for toxicity and submit feedback on classification results.

 ---
 ## 🧐 About